 The study found that dogs that ate homemade diets had the largest range of serum vitamin D levels.
 They also found that some dogs on home-prepared diets had the most deficient vitamin D levels.
 According to VDI, raw diets were more likely to show near sufficiency.

 Do most commercial pet foods provide adequate vitamin D for dogs?

 No. Pet foods are formulated to meet minimum nutrient requirements set forth by AAFCO, and they are not formulated to meet optimal requirements of vitamin D for pets.
-The Tufts University study didn’t evaluate vitamin D content in the food, but it evaluated serum levels in the dogs.
-I spoke to a representative from VDI, and they recently tested three Golden Retrievers, all with the same body weight and eating the same diet.
+The Tufts University study did not evaluate vitamin D content in the food, but it evaluated serum levels in the dogs.
+I spoke to a representative from VDI, and they recently tested 3 Golden Retrievers, all with the same body weight and eating the same diet.
 Each dog had a different serum vitamin D level.

 According to VDI’s research and testing, we can see that every animal is unique.
 Each animal has its own variances, particularly in their ability to absorb and utilize vitamin D. Vitamin D absorption depends on good digestion.
 In my opinion, if vitamin D levels are insufficient, it may be as much of a matter of addressing digestion as it is an issue of providing more vitamin D.

-In part two of the post, we will cover recommendations for vitamin D supplementation.
+In part 2 of the post, we will cover recommendations for vitamin D supplementation.
 Stay tuned for more information coming soon.